oi-analytics/vietnam-transport/docs/predata.rst

 Pre-Processed Data
 ==================
 ..
 Important::
-	- This section describes pre-processed datasets that are used as inputs in the Vietnam Transport Risk Analysis (VTRA)
+	- This section describes pre-processed datasets that are used to create data for the Vietnam Transport Risk Analysis (VTRA)
-	- The datasets listed here are specfic to Vietnam and are used as inputs to data in the Processed Data Assembly step
+	- The datasets listed here are specfic to Vietnam and are used as inputs to data in the Processed Data Assembly steps
-	- To implement the VTRA pre-processing without any changes in existing codes, all data described here should be stored exactly as indicated below
+	- To implement the VTRA pre-processing without any changes in existing codes, all data described here should be created and stored exactly as indicated below

 Networks
 --------